lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 If a single value is expected by the client, it can be stored in the TV and elided during the transmission.
 Otherwise, if several possible values are expected by the client, a matching-list SHOULD be used to limit the size of the residue.
 If is not possible, the value has to be sent as a residue (fixed or variable length).

-## CoAP option Max-Age field, CoAP option Uri-Host and Uri-Port fields
+## CoAP option Max-Age, Uri-Host and Uri-Port fields

 These fields are unidirectional and MUST NOT be set to bidirectional in a rule entry.
 They are used only by the server to inform of the caching duration and is never